-And if a gel polish is cured like that then the portion left on your skin that hardens will pull the polish off your nails.
+And after the portion of the polish left on your skin hardens it will pull the polish off your nails.

 So if you don’t want to spend any time cleaning the polish off after painting each layer then don’t get a runny product.

 The ideal polish shouldn’t be too thick or too runny.